lisc-tools/lisc/README.md

 LISC is a package for performing automated meta-analyses of scientific papers, built on top of the Pubmed E-Utils API.

+NOTE: the current version is still a development version (0.1.0-dev) and may not be totally stable.

 ## Python Version

 LISC is written in Python 3, and requires Python 3.3 or greater.